Crowdsourced verification of π's digits — one chunk at a time

 The Idea

-π has been computed to 314 trillion digits — but what if the community could extend and independently verify those digits together?
+π has been computed to 314 trillion digits — but what if the community could independently verify those digits together?

 Why This Matters

-π is believed to be a normal number — meaning every sequence of digits appears with equal frequency.
-But this has never been formally proven.
+π is believed to be a normal number — every digit sequence appears with equal frequency.
+This has never been formally proven.